IronCoreLabs/ironcorelabs.github.io/README.md

 ## Other tools

-I also used `svgo` to optimize the svg files.
+I use `svgo` to optimize the svg files.
 I'm just checking files in optimized instead of making a build step for that.

+For png files I'm using the `optipng` command.

+I'm also spell checking with `ispell` which can be installed with home brew (`brew install ispell`) like this:

+    ispell -p .ispell_english *.html news/*.html _posts/*.md _drafts/*.md

+Sadly, I can't make that work from grunt since grunt doesn't pass along a tty and ispell requires one.